sheyijojo/aws-bootcamp-cruddur-2023/journal/week0.md

 #### Budget

+- Highly recommended
 - Go to budget.Check your console and you will be see the global icon.
 Shows it can be set globally unlike the billing alert that needs to be in a region.
 - Buggets are advanced features
 - Set only one or two budgets.
-More than two could be chargeable
+Selecting more than two budgets could be chargeable
+- Chose zero spend budget i.e 0.01$ speding budgte sld not exceed this amt
+- Give it a name and your budgeted amount.

+#### Cost Allocation tags

+For example having ec2 instance resources.
+You might want to know their cost

+- It is good is good to tags for these resources
+- Tags can be used at the billing-const allocation tags
+- You will need to activate it

-- Cost Explorer
+#### Cost Explorer

+Helpful for Financial cost management of your resources

+- Go to Billing, clieck on cost explorer
+- you could check for dauly, weekly and hourly.
+- Male use of filters based on services, regions.

-- Calculate AWS estimates cost for service
+#### Calculate AWS estimates cost for service

-- Check AWS credits
-- Cost Allocation tags
+This helps to show cost estimates based on location, region, OS, instance type and so on

+- Amz EC2 pricing.
+Instance name, rate, vCPU, Memory, Storgae, Network performance.
+- Shows hourly cost based on
+- E.g self calculator Free tier = 720 \* 0.12 = 86.4
+- Aws calculator.
+Search for aws calc on web. create estimate. input the services.
+- Aws estimated cost is 87.60(Provided for 730hours).
+Average of both months.

-- Free forever vs free for 12 months.
+#### Free forever vs free for 12 months.

+- ESearch for AWS free tier and explore.
+- ECis 750 hours, you could do the calculations your self on AWS calc to get the amount in dollars
+- Always terminate your resources.

 #### Homework Challenges

 Only use the root for AWS account setup

-- Destroy your root account credentials, set MFA, IAM role
+Destroy your root account credentials, set MFA, IAM role

 1. I registered my account with AWS with the free tier account, Set up the root account with MFA(AUTHY, DUO and the likes).